kiba/Writings/for_science/chp16_the_butterfly_effect.md

 "So you expect me that they walked from another kingdom, crossing our border unnoticed, and managing to blend in without anyone noticing?"

-"That does seem to be a problematic hypothesis."
+"That does seem to be a questionable hypothesis."

 "If they came from another unknown kingdom on this continent, not assuming that they use airships, then they would have encountered villages along the way, learn their customs, and blend in much better when they were finally at the border, pretending to be refugees."